Remarks by Angel Gurría, OECD Secretary-General, delivered at the OECD International Parliamentary Seminar

 To achieve all these goals, governments need to maintain their finances in order.
 In addition to the consolidation efforts under way in many countries, at the OECD we have been working for some time to put an end to tax evasion by wealthy individuals and rein in tax avoidance by multinational companies.
 Governments cannot function effectively if their revenues are syphoned off by unscrupulous individuals or corporations.

-The OECD has proposed a roadmap to help governments address tax avoidance and aggressive tax planning by corporations, the Action Plan on Base Erosion and Profit Shifting.
+The OECD has proposed a roadmap to help governments address tax avoidance and aggressive tax planning by corporations, the Action Plan on Tax.
 Countries have already started working together along the lines of this action plan supported and mandated by the G8 and the G20 and we highly appreciate the support of national and supranational parliaments on this project.

 Another challenge is the fight against offshore tax evasion.
 With the support of national governments as well as that of the G20, we are now progressing towards a new, more ambitious, single global standard for automatic exchange of tax information.
 Following our recent Global Forum in Indonesia, the challenge is now to put our commitments into action and implement a truly global standard for an increasingly borderless world, which we hope to achieve by July this year.